Side Trips in Daytona Beach

 Consisting of about 57 acres and 55 no-nonsense clapboard houses, Cassadaga caters to those who have chosen to share in a community of like-minded people who happen to believe in the otherworldly.
 Yes, the people are eccentric, to say the least, but they're all friendly.
 About 25 of the camp's residents are mediums who channel their skills from their homes.
 Designated a Historic District on the National Register of Historic Places, Cassadaga is one of the few remaining "spiritualist" communities, like Lily Dale in upstate New York.

-When you get to town, head straight for the information center, where you can find out which psychics and mediums are working that day, and make an appointment for a session, which ranges from $25 and up for a palm reading to $50 and up for a session with a medium.
-A general store, a restaurant, a hotel, and a few shops selling crystals and potions of sorts will keep you occupied while you wait for your appointment.
-Whether you're a believer or not, an hour or two in Cassadaga will make for interesting cocktail conversation.
+When you get to town, head straight for the information center (see below for directions), where you can find out which psychics and mediums are working that day, and make an appointment for a session, which ranges from $45 to $150 and up.
+A general store, a restaurant, a hotel (hotelcassadaga.com), and a few shops selling crystals and potions of sorts will keep you occupied while you wait for your appointment.
+Whether you’re a believer or not, an hour or two in Cassadaga will make for interesting cocktail conversation.

 Just 78 miles west of Daytona Beach is Ocala, a different world that is more Kentucky than Central Florida.
-Known for its rolling hills, cow pastures, and Derby-caliber horse farms (www.horsecapitaldigest.com), Ocala is a nature lover's paradise and home to the stunning Ocala National Forest (tel.
-877/HIKE-FLA [445-3352]; www.floridatrail.org), with 600 lakes, 23 spring-fed streams, and two rivers and lakes, including Lake George, the second-largest lake in Florida, whose west side is encompassed within the forest and features springs and an impressive variety of wildlife and fish, including Atlantic stingray, mullet, striped bass, and blue crab.
+Known for its rolling hills, cow pastures, and Derby-caliber horse farms, Ocala is a nature lover's paradise and home to the stunning Ocala National Forest, with 600 lakes, 23 spring-fed streams, and two rivers and lakes, including Lake George, the second-largest lake in Florida, whose west side is encompassed within the forest and features springs and an impressive variety of wildlife and fish, including Atlantic stingray, mullet, striped bass, and blue crab.
 In fact, there's so much blue crab in Lake George that it supports a local fishery, making it one of the few freshwater blue crab fisheries in the world.
 Designated a National Scenic Trail in 1983, the forest's Florida Trail features the remains of homesteads made famous by Marjorie Kinnan Rawlings's classic The Yearling.

 Paynes Prairie Preserve

-Just 40 minutes north from Ocala is Micanopy (www.welcometomicanopy.com), Florida's oldest inland settlement that's full of great antiques shops and home to the Paynes Prairie Preserve State Park, 100 Savannah Blvd. (tel.
-352/466-3397; www.floridastateparks.org/paynesprairie), a bird- watcher's dream, featuring more than 270 species, as well as alligators and bison.
+Just 40 minutes north from Ocala is Micanopy, Florida's oldest inland settlement and home to the Paynes Prairie Preserve State Park, 100 Savannah Blvd. (tel.
+352/466-3397), a bird- watcher's dream, featuring more than 270 species, as well as alligators and bison.
 Exhibits and an audiovisual program at the visitor center explain the area's natural and cultural history.
 A 50-foot-high observation tower near the visitor center provides a panoramic view of the preserve.
 Eight trails provide opportunities for hiking, horseback riding, and bicycling.
 Ranger-led activities are offered on weekends, November through April.
 Admission is $6 per vehicle with up to eight people, $4 single-occupant vehicle, and $2 pedestrians.
 From I-75 South, take exit 374, the Micanopy exit, and turn right at the end of the exit ramp.
 You will then be traveling east on C.R.
 234. Stay on this road 1 1/4 miles until it intersects with U.S. 441.
 Turn left onto 441 and go about 2/3 mile to Paynes Prairie Preserve State Park.